samikshakamble1309/samikshakamble1309/README.md

 **🛠️ Current Experience**<br>
 Operation Associate – Coursera (June 2024 - Present)
-🚀 Facilitating seamless operations by automating workflows, integrating Google Sheets with Databricks, and collaborating across departments.
+🚀 Facilitating seamless operations by automating workflows, integrating Google Sheets APIs with Databricks, and collaborating across departments.
 📈 Assigning digital badges to learners and supporting A/B testing for learner engagement.
 💡 Developing technical workflows with a focus on customer empathy and platform expertise.